LKirst/lie-esl/_pages/LK_Checklist_ThesisStatement_B1.md

 title: 'Writing a Thesis Statement'
 ---

+If you attend a Fachoberschule or a Berufsoberschule in Bavaria, please skip to the end of this post.
+{: .notice--warning}

 An introduction should make your reader interested in the topic of the text and lead up to a thesis statement.
 The most important sentence of your introduction is the thesis statement at the end of your introduction.